-For ease of comparison, the first row in Table 3 repeats the baseline results for semibetas from Table 2.
+For ease of comparison, i the first row in Table 3 we repeat the baseline results for semibetas from Table 2.
 The second row in Table 3 reports the estimated average risk premiums associated with the upside and downside betas.
-The results are broadly consistent with the findings of Ang, Chen and Xing (2006a) in that only β^- carries a significant risk premium.
-The results are also in line with the estimated risk premiums for the semibetas presented in the top row, which show that only $\beta^{\mathcal{N}}$ and $\beta^{\mathcal{M}^-}$, which account for negative market comovements, are associated with significant risk premiums.
+The results are broadly consistent with the findings of

+Ang et al. (2006a) in that only $\beta^-$ carries a significant risk premium.
+The results are also in line with the estimated risk premiums for the semibetas presented in the top row, which show that only $\beta^{\mathcal{N}}$ and $\beta^{\mathcal{M}^-}$ , which account for negative market comovements, are associated with significant risk premiums.

 To more directly compare and contrast the pricing of the semibetas with the pricing of the up and downside betas, the third row in Table 3 reports the estimates obtained by including all of the six betas in the same cross-sectional regressions.
-Despite the relatively high correlation between the semibetas and the up/downside betas,11 the estimated risk premium for $\beta^{\mathcal{N}}$ clearly stands out as the most significant with a t-statistic of 3.50, followed by the premium for $\beta^{\mathcal{M}^-}$ with a t-statistic of -2.90.
-Meanwhile, the risk premium for β^- has a t-statistic of only 1.27, suggesting that the information contained in semibetas effectively subsumes the information in the downside beta in terms of explaining the crosssectional variation in the returns.
+Despite the relatively high correlation between the semibetas and the up/downside betas,4 the estimated risk premium for $\beta^{\mathcal{N}}$ clearly stands out as the most significant with a t-statistic of 3.50, followed by the premium for $\beta^{\mathcal{M}^-}$ with a t-statistic of -2.90.
+Meanwhile, the risk premium for $\beta^-$ has a t-statistic of only 1.27, suggesting that the information contained in semibetas effectively subsumes the information in the downside beta in terms of explaining the cross-sectional variation in the returns.
 A joint test that all of the semibeta risk premiums are zero, leaving only the up and downside betas with nonzero risk premiums, also strongly rejects the null with a p-value of less than 0.01.
-By contrast, a joint test that both of the up and downside beta premiums are zero, leaving only the semibetas with nonzero
+By contrast, a joint test that both of the up and downside beta premiums are zero, leaving only the semibetas with nonzero premiums, fails to reject the null, with a p-value of 0.16.